arcticlimer/blog/notes/NixOS/gpu_passthrough.md

 #### Guest Setup
 - Download and install [VirtIO drivers](https://docs.fedoraproject.org/en-US/quick-docs/creating-windows-virtual-machines-using-virtio-drivers/#virtio-win-direct-downloads) ([virtio-win-iso](https://github.com/virtio-win/virtio-win-pkg-scripts/blob/master/README.md)).
 - Download and Install [Scream](https://github.com/duncanthrax/scream/releases/).
   > Note: If you previously had setup [Scream with IVSHMEM](#scream--ivshmem),
   > remember to remove the registry entry that makes Scream use IVSHMEM.

 You should now be able to hear the guest's audio on your host.

+> Note: For some reason, even though the `scream-network` unit is running, the
+> box doesn't output any sound until I restart the unit.
+> If that also happens to you, you can do so with: `systemctl --user restart
+> scream-network.service`.

 <!-- TODO: Install VirtIO drivers on guest and try again to make scream work via network -->
 ### Scream + IVSHMEM